username-copied/UB-Blogging/readme.md

-# UB Blogging frontend part:
+# UB Blogging Website:

+### Techstack: MERN Stack with TailwindCSS.

+#### MERN: MongoDB for database, express for backend, ReactJS for frontend, NodeJS for server

 ## First clone the whole repository